|

 Urban

-Development: Land values are high (partly because the Lagoon
+Development: Land values are high (partly because the

-to replace bushland would provide high economic yield but once the
+urban development to replace bushland would provide high economic

-bushland has gone, it cannot be replaced.
-Each new urban block contributes
+yield but once the bushland has gone, it cannot be replaced.

-to the "death by a thousand cuts" of this valuable bushland
+cuts" of this valuable bushland area .

 Seniors